everx-labs/ever-sdk/docs/reference/types-and-methods/mod_abi.md

 ## encode_initial_data

-Encodes initial account data with initial values for the contract's static variables and owner's public key into a data BOC that can be passed to `encode_tvc` function afterwards.
+Encodes initial account data with initial values for the contract's static variables and owner's public key into a data BOC that can be passed to `boc.encode_external_in_message` function afterwards.

 This function is analogue of `tvm.buildDataInit` function in Solidity.